pascal-roth/thundertorch/source/ML_utils/working_examples/working_example_code.rst

 In order to allow us to recreate the DataLoader, the necessary information have to be included in the Model checkpoint.
-Since the DataLoader, in its initialization process, aims to load the used data file, the randomely created DataFrame is saved here as .csv file and the location is passed in the dataLoader params Namespace “lparams” as “data_path”.
-In case the DataLoader has been generated directly from a file, the data_path is save automacially.
+Since the DataLoader, in its initialization process, aims to load the used data file, the randomly created DataFrame is saved here as .csv file and the location is passed in the DataLoader params Namespace “lparams” as “data_path”.
+In case the DataLoader has been generated directly from a file, the data_path is saved automatically.
 To include the lparams Namespace object, the hparams_update function is used.
-However, the lparams Namespace has to be included in an own dict.
+However, the lparams Namespace has to be included in its own dict.
 This is necessary since the hparams object has a key controller that does not include each loader key but instead just the lparams key.